openstack-infra/system-config/doc/source/third_party.rst

 list to keep on top of announcements there which can include account disablement notices.

+It would also be a good idea to contact the `Third Party Coordinators
+<https://review.openstack.org/#/admin/groups/440>`_ asking to add your account
+to the `Third Party CI mail filter list
+<https://review.openstack.org/#/admin/groups/270>`_.
+This is necessary to keep
+Gerrit from sending email messages every time an account comments on a patch.

 Once you have done this you will have everything you need to comment on Gerrit changes from our CI system but you will not be able to vote +/-1 Verified on changes.
 To get voting rights you will need to get the release